Training structure

 20h

-This course covers the various molecular and supramolecular tools available for the vectorization and delivery of active ingredients, depending on the type of cells or intracellular organelles targeted.
-Ligand-receptor interactions are covered, as are methods for preparing and activating conjugates.
+This course covers the various molecular and supramolecular tools used for vectorization and delivery of active ingredients according to the type of cells or intracellular organelles targeted.
+Ligand-receptor interactions will be discussed, as well as methods for preparing and activating conjugates.
 Examples of drugs will be presented.

 ECTS